-The methods Mani and Kelly designed use a special coating to time the release of medicine.
-This prevents release of the drug while tracking to the target site and allows for treatment in multiple areas.
+Most drug-coated balloons on the market are for above-the-knee treatments only.
+This new device is unique because it uses a special polyethylene oxide coating to time the release of the medication from the balloon to the artery.
+That prevents the release of the drug while tracking to the target site and allows for treatment in multiple areas.

 “You could treat arteries that are currently not being treated.
 And if this technology works the way we think it will, we may also be able to use fewer of these costly balloons,” Dr. Kelly said.
 “We think it may be kinder and gentler.”

 Ryan Rykhus, Tailored Medical Devices’ research and development engineer, joined the startup while working on his doctorate in biomedical engineering at USD.

 He said “it would be limb saving” for many of the 83,000 Americans who undergo a procedure each year to increase blood flow to the lower legs.
 About half of these patients must repeat the currently used procedure because of re-narrowing of the arteries.